mahdimohammadnezhad/CWatM_monthly/Toolkit/documentation/_build/html/_sources/setup.rst.txt

 C++ sourcecode is in *../cwatm/hydrological_modules/routing_reservoirs/t5.cpp*

 .. note::
-    A compiled version is already provided for Windows and Linux.
+    A compiled version is already provided for Windows and Linux and Apple.

 **Windows**